-Make time for at least a couple of conferences with your child's teacher each school year.
-Even if they aren't required by your school, your child will benefit from the information you gain, and that which you provide.
-Here are some tips for making the most of your conference:
+Make time for (at least) a couple of conferences with your child’s teacher each school year.
+Even if they aren’t required by your school, your child will benefit from the information you gain and that which you provide.
+Here are 5 keys to a great parent-teacher conference.

-6. Follow Up.
 Once your conference is over, jot your teacher a note of thanks for her time.
 Go over your filled in Teacher Conference Worksheet with your husband.
-Look over past conference notes to spot patterns, and how your child has progressed.
+Look over past conference notes to spot patterns and how your child has progressed.
 Finally, discuss the conference with your child.
-Talk about the things they're doing well, and the things they need to work on.
+Talk about the things they’re doing well and the things they need to work on.